Disabled children register

 Joining the register is your opportunity to be involved in influencing how services are planned and delivered.

-The information you provide is held confidentially and securely on computer with Darlington Borough Council.
+The information you provide is held confidentially and securely with Darlington Borough Council.
 We will send you a copy of your information if you want.

 Every year, we will ask you about any changes and update your records.

-Any reports we produce will be used for planning and developing services.
-They will never identify any child or family as only the facts and figures are used.
+Reports we produce are used for planning and developing services.
+They will never identify any child or family as they only contain the facts and figures.

 We ask you on the application form if you are happy for us to share your contact information with colleagues within Darlington Borough Council and other relevant organisations such as health, Parent Carer Forum and Darlington Association on Disability (DAD) to help with their planning and development work for disabled children in Darlington.